kanishkabodaragama/productivity-hub-17625/taskmaster_frontend/assets/supabase.md

 # Supabase Integration Guide

-This frontend uses Supabase for authentication and realtime notifications.
+This frontend uses Supabase for authentication, realtime notifications, and optional public profile publishing.

 Required environment variables (set these in .env at the project root for the frontend):
 - REACT_APP_SUPABASE_URL=<your_supabase_project_url>